 18. In-house call will occur no more frequently than every third night, averaged over a four-week period.

 Night Float

-19. Night float must occur within the context of the 80-hour and one-day-off-inseven requirements.
+19. If a program utilizes a night float system, night float must only occur within the context of the 80-hour and one-day-off-in-seven requirements.

 At-Home Call